gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 The QM renders a ruling of a quizzer’s response according to the translation on the quizzer’s registration, not the source translation of the query.
 Should word order differ between the source translation of the query and the translation on the quizzer’s registration, the QM will determine the position in the material content of the translation on the quizzer’s registration that corresponds to the position following the last word the QM at least partially uttered in the source translation.
 The QM will rule on a quizzer’s response as if the QM had read from the translation on the quizzer’s registration and stopped at this position.
 Should there be any punctuation differences between translations, the QM will use the punctuation from the translation on the quizzer’s registration to render a ruling.

 Should the content’s text identify a person by name or title, the QM will rule a quizzer correct who provides a substitute name or title recognized by any Christian tradition preserved in Hebrew, Aramaic, classical Greek or Arabic, ecclesiastical Latin or Slavonic, or Ethiopic provided the quizzer or the quizzer’s coach provide the QM, directly or indirectly, with notice of any such substitutions prior to the quiz.
-The QM will rule a quizzer incorrect who utters the name of God expressed by the tetragrammaton, the name represented by the letters: YHWH.
-Any quizzer may substitute this word by saying each of the 4 letters.
+The name of God expressed by the tetragrammaton (the name whose consonants are “YHWH”) may not be used as a substitute.
+If that name appears in the content, the QM will count correct a quizzer who says the 4 letters instead of the name.

 #### 2.5.1.
 Context